This post may contain affiliate links.

 How Do Motorhomes End Up At An RV Salvage Yard

 When looking around the property, one might start to think that fridge and engine fires are common occurrences in motorhomes.
-And that’s pretty disconcerting, but that’s where you need to keep it in perspective, instead of allowing the visual shock to take over your emotions.
-If anything, it’s a powerful and sobering lesson about the importance of bring safe, especially when it comes to RVs.
+And that’s pretty disconcerting, but that’s where you need to keep it in perspective instead of allowing the visual shock to take over your emotions.
+If anything, it’s a powerful and sobering lesson about the importance of being safe, especially regarding RVs.

 Upon touring the property with Visone staff, we had a lot of questions, and they provided us with the answers.
 Here’s what we learned.

-- Some RVs are totaled as the result of fire.
-The most common causes of RV fires are engine fires, RV fridge fires, air conditioners and faulty electrical.
+- Some RVs are totaled as the result of a fire.
+The most common causes of RV fires are engine fires, RV fridge fires, air conditioners, and faulty electrical.

 - In most instances, if an RV is occupied when a fire breaks out, the occupants are able to exit the RV safely.

-- If an RV catches fire while its being driven – typically an engine fire – then the driver will pull over and passengers can safely exit the vehicle.
+- If an RV catches fire while it is being driven – typically an engine fire – then the driver will pull over and passengers can safely exit the vehicle.

-- Some the RVs are damaged by driving accidents.
-The majority of the accidents (around 95% according to Mike) seem to be caused by tire failures.
-Tire blowouts.
+- Some RVs are damaged by driving accidents.
+Most accidents (around 95%, according to Mike) seem to be caused by tire failures.
 RV tires tend to age out before wearing out.
 Your tires might still look OK, especially if they still have good tread on them.
 But they don’t have the strength of a newer tire.
-RV tires are generally driven fewer miles, but are often pushed to their limits.
-If not properly inflated, or otherwise compromised, tires can fail and may cause an accident.
-This is especially true if the front tires fail at highway speeds or narrow roads.
+RV tires generally drive fewer miles but are often pushed to their limits.
+If not correctly inflated or otherwise compromised, tires can fail and may cause an accident.
+This is especially true if the front tires fail at highway speeds or on narrow roads.
 Tire blowouts are the most common reason for RV accidents.

-- RV fires, accidents and other weather-related incidents are preventable in many cases.
+- RV fires, accidents, and other weather-related incidents are often preventable.

-In a nutshell, your (and our) chances of being faced with a situation like this is very low.
-Especially if you take good care of your RV, your RV tires, and learn how to drive your RV safely.
+In a nutshell, your (and our) chances of being faced with a situation like this are low, especially if you take good care of your RV and learn how to drive your RV safely.

 Don't Let This Scare You off RVing!

-Since there is lower resistance, lithium batteries can accept a charge up to five times faster than lead acid battAs we shared earlier – and in the video – the goal of this article is not to scare you.
+The goal of this article is not to scare you.
 It is not intended to frighten you or make you believe that RVing is especially dangerous.
-If you visited a car salvage yard, would you still continue to drive your vehicle?
+If you visited a car salvage yard, would you continue to drive your vehicle?
 Of course.